whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/Required software.md

 * For coverage calculations: [`bedtools`](https://bedtools.readthedocs.io/en/latest/index.html)
 * For variant calling: [`octopus`](https://github.com/luntergroup/octopus)

 With luck you should be able to install the above software using `conda` (please try now!)
-E.g.:
+E.g. this may work better:

 ```
 $ conda install samtools